 Allergies and Hay Fever are not just limited to the summer.
 If you are a sufferer due to pollen, mould spores or other allergens make sure your medicine cabinet is stocked with all the essentials to keep your symptoms under control.
-Classic symptoms of hay fever include sneezing and coughing, a runny or blocked nose, itchy eyes, tiredness and sometimes a headache.
-Travelpharm stock a great selection great value capsules, eye drops, tablets and sprays to control even the most stubborn hay fever.
+Classic symptoms of hay fever include sneezing and coughing, a runny or blocked nose, itchy eyes, tiredness, and sometimes a headache.
+Travelpharm stock a great selection of great value capsules, eye drops, tablets, and sprays to control even the most stubborn hay fever.
 For more ideas on tackling the issue see this article, What do I do against hay fever?

-A runny nose, itchy eyes, a headache and feeling tired.
+A runny nose, itchy eyes, a headache, and feeling tired.
 Spring and summer don’t just bring better weather, they also kickstart the hay fever season, causing such symptoms.
-The season can start as early as February and last well in to October!
+The season can start as early as February and last well into October!
 That's not good news for those who are sufferers.

 As the hay fever season lasts for several months it can mean the membranes can get quite irritated, causing red eyes, a sore throat, and even itchy ears.

 Luckily there are several remedies to help against hay fever or to offer relief from its symptoms.
 Most commonly known are the antihistamines.
 These should be taken every day during the season, even when you are not experiencing any symptoms.
 The most common antihistamines contain loratadine and cetirizine.
 These are part of the ‘new’ generation of antihistamines, that are non-drowsy.
 Although in some people you may experience a little drowsiness.